Jason-Rada/Excel_Project-Data_Analytics/Project_1_Dashboard/README.md

 This data jobs salary dashboard was created to help job seekers explore salaries for their desired positions and ensure they are being fairly compensated.

-The data comes from an Excel course I completed, which provided me with a strong foundation in analyzing data using this powerful tool.
+The data comes from an Excel course [(created by:Luke Barousse)](https://www.youtube.com/watch?v=pCJ15nGFgVg&t=35268s) I completed, which provided me with a strong foundation in analyzing data using this powerful tool.
 The dataset includes detailed information on job titles, salaries, locations, and essential skills, all of which are presented here.

 ### Dashboard File
 My final dashboard is in [Project_1_Dashboard.xlsx](Project_1_Dashboardxlsx).